-Now if you perform a service discovery on one of these resource group hosts you will find there are additional services that specifically relate to this resource group:
+If you now perform a service discovery on one of these resource group hosts, you will find there are additional services that specifically relate to this resource group:

-When you use Azure to monitor virtual machines, they simultaneously serve as your normal host in Checkmk – you can use the Azure services associated with those VMs instead of the resource group hosts associated directly with the VM hosts in Checkmk.
-Do this in the Azure rule by choosing the Map data relating to VMs option.
-Map data to the VM itself.
+When you use Azure to monitor virtual machines which simultaneously serve as your normal host in Checkmk – you can use the Azure services associated with those VMs instead of the resource group hosts associated directly with the VM hosts in Checkmk.
+To do this, in the Azure rule, under the Map data relating to VMs option, select the Map data to the VM itself setting.
 For this to work the VM’s Checkmk host in monitoring must have exactly the same name as the corresponding VM in Azure.

-Currently the API queries that Checkmk needs for monitoring Azure (as opposed to AWS) are free – however there is a limit to the number of queries permitted per time period (‚Rate Limit‘).
+Currently the API queries that Checkmk needs for monitoring Azure (as opposed to AWS) are free – however there is a limit to the number of queries permitted per time period (the ‘Rate Limit’).
 Per Application ID the limit is 12,000 read requests per hour.

 Due to the structure of the API, Checkmk requires at least one or more queries per requested resource.
 Therefore the total number of queries scales linearly with the number of resources being monitored.
 If the query limit is reached or exceeded, the query fails with a HTTP code 429 (too many requests), and the Check_MK service for the Azure host is flagged as critical.

-This rate limit is the realization of Azure's so-called ‚token bucket’ algorithm.
-It all starts with you having a ‚credit‘ of 12,000 remaining queries.
-Each query consumes one of these.
+This rate limit results from Azure's so-called ‘token bucket’ algorithm.
+It all starts with you having a ‘credit’ of 12,000 remaining queries – each query consumes one of these.
 Simultaneously 3.33 queries per second are added to the credit.
 The output of the service Azure Agent Info lets you see how many queries are currently left.

 Specifically, this means that: